-The Code does not apply when Members are acting or appearing in the perception of a reasonable person to be acting in a purely private capacity.
+It does not apply when the Member is acting in a private capacity.

-When carrying out their public role, Members must adhere to the seven principles of public life - selflessness, integrity, objectivity, accountability, openness, honesty, and leadership, as defined in Appendix BC.
+When carrying out their public role, Members must adhere to the seven principles of public life - selflessness, integrity, objectivity, accountability, openness, honesty, and leadership, as defined in Appendix C.

-This Code of Conduct should be read alongside the Council's corporate values - respect, collaboration, efficiency, openness, creativity, and customer focus, as defined in Appendix \underline{CP} .
+This Code of Conduct should be read alongside the Council's corporate values - respect, collaboration, efficiency, openness, creativity, and customer focus, as defined in Appendix D.